dialvare/MicroShift-OSTreeSystems-blog/README.md

-# Deploy MicroShift on a OSTree based system
+# Deploy MicroShift on an OSTree based system
 MicroShift is a research project which aims to reduce Kubernetes and OKD (the Kubernetes distribution by the OpenShift community) footprints, in order to be deployed on edge computing devices.

 ## Install an OSTree based system